 The idea of pedestrian zones has been an important part of planning for Downtown Golden for many decades.
 One of the biggest constraints that we have is the limited number of bridges over Clear Creek and limited north/south streets.
 Unfortunately, given our topography and street system it is infeasible to remove vehicles totally from Washington Ave.
 Rather we continue to look for ways to increase pedestrian safety and comfort.

 Do the Super Cruise cars/trucks get a pass on the noise ordinance in downtown Golden when they rev their engines up and down main street once a month?
-Not to mention the horrible exhaust/fumes we are forced to breathe!Sperkin asked about 1 month ago
+Not to mention the horrible exhaust/fumes we are forced to breathe!Sperkin asked 7 months ago

 The Golden Supercruise brings a number of traffic related concerns that are addressed by the Golden Police Department during the events.
 One main concern involves the use of illegal exhaust systems.
 The Golden Police Department realizes this is a livability issue for citizens and we try to work with the motorists through education, voluntary compliance and ultimately enforcement.
 Enforcement, education and voluntary compliance are an everyday effort and not strictly related to special events such as the Supercruise.
 Any vehicles traveling down roads within the City of Golden are subject to enforcement when violations are observed.
 In in order to take enforcement action on an exhaust system violation an officer has to first hear the exhaust system, determine if it was modified from that of what would be standard equipment to the vehicle, and ultimately observe the equipment is not recognized as street legal by the Environmental Protection Agency.
 The Golden Police Department trains all Officers on this recognition.